Every day is the same.

 A deadbeat husband is a man who refuses to provide for his family.
 When you’re married to a deadbeat husband, you have to support him financially, be LESS successful to make him feel comfortable, and do EVERYTHING for him.

-How do you deal with an unemployed husband?
+How do you deal with an unemployed husband not looking for work?

 If your unemployed husband is trying, then help him find a job, be positive, encourage him, and don’t make snide remarks to him.
-If your husband is unemployed and lazy and not looking for a job, you’ll have to figure out how to support the family on your own or consider divorce.
+If your unemployed husband not looking for work, you’ll have to figure out how to support the family on your own or consider divorce.

 Do I have to pay alimony if my husband refuses to work?